Rigidity of homogeneous Lam\'e systems: Proofs

 Let $\hat z\in\R^n\setminus\overline{\Omega}$.
 For model $i$, we choose a bicharacteristic curve $\Gamma_i$ of the operator $P_i$ that passes through $(0,\hat z)$.
 Since, $g_{1,p/s}=g_{2,p/s}$ outside $\Omega$ we can with out loss of generality assume that $\Gamma_1=\Gamma_2$ for short times.
 Then we choose the initial conditions $(s,r)$ so that the wavefront set of $\hat u_i$ coincides with the conic closure of the bicharacteristic curve $\Gamma_i$.
 Note that these initial conditions are the same for both models.
 We refer to \cite[Lemma 4.3]{rachele2000inverse} for exact formulation and justification.
 As this result is built on top of a global parametrix construction for the Cauchy problem \eqref{eq:src-version}, global propagation of singularities property for real principal type systems \cite[Theorem~4.2]{dencker1982propagation}, and an existence of a distribution whose wavefront set agrees with a half-line in the fiber on top of $\hat z$ of the cotangent bundle, it does not rely on simplicity or any other geometric assumptions.

 By equation~\eqref{eq:exterior-agreement} the wavefront sets of $\hat u_1$ and $\hat u_2$ agree outside $\overline{\Omega}$.
 Thus, we get as in \cite[Theorem 4]{rachele2000inverse} that the bicharacteristic curves $\Gamma_1$ and $\Gamma_2$ that start at $(0,\hat z)$ agree outside the set $(0,T)\times \overline{\Omega}$.
 Due to \cite[Lemma 4.1.]{rachele2000inverse} the spatial projection of the bicharacteristic curve $\Gamma_i$ are geodesics of the metric $g_{i,p/s}$.
 Therefore, the geodesics of $g_{1,p/s}$ and $g_{2,p/s}$ agree outside $\overline{\Omega}$ even if they would pass through $\Omega$.
 We do not claim that all geodesics that enter $\Omega$ will exit $\Omega$.
 Neither is this necessary for the arguments on top which our proof will rely on from here onward.
 After this point, our proof of Lemma~\ref{lem:Rac2} diverges from the previous ones; the modification is necessary to ensure that distance is only measured using geodesics through $\Omega$, avoiding shortcuts through the extension.
+As mentioned after Theorem~\ref{thm:general}, our proof and those in~\cite{rachele2000inverse,stefanov2017elastic} differ also in the measurement time assumption.

 \begin{proof}[Proof of Lemma~\ref{lem:Rac2}] Fix any $z\in\partial\Omega$ and take $\hat z\in\R^n\setminus\overline{\Omega}$ so that there is a $p / s$-wave geodesic from $\hat z$ to $z$ that does not meet $\Omega$.
 We will vary $\hat z$ later in the argument.
 Denote this geodesic by $\gamma_{\hat zz}^{p/s}$ and parametrize it so that it is at $\hat z$ at $t=0$.
 Denote by $\delta_{\hat zz}^{p/s}$ the length of the segment from $\hat z$ to $z$.
 We may, of course, extend this geodesic forward as a geodesic with respect to $g_{i,p/s}$ and denote the extension by $\gamma_{\hat zz}^{i,p/s}$.